First Time Home Buyer Programs in Florida 2023CASAPLORERTrusted & Transparent

 This program is restricted to active military service personnel and qualified veterans.
 To qualify, you must receive a Certificate of Eligibility (COE).
 This program is what allows veterans to access the same benefits and opportunities that Florida Housing offers to first-time home buyers.
 It follows the same mortgage terms as Florida First and if you qualify, you are automatically eligible for Florida Housing’s down payment assistance options.

-There are a variety of first time home buyer programs offered nationally such as conventional loans, FHA loans, VA loans, USDA loans.
+There are a variety of national first time home buyer programs such as conventional loans, FHA loans, VA loans, and USDA loans.

 Federal Housing Administration (FHA) loans are mortgages offered by FHA-approved lenders restricted to low to moderate-income earners.
 While the FHA does not provide loans, all loans issued by these lenders are insured by the FHA.
 The minimum required down payment is 3.5% and you only require a credit score of 500.
 You can check your monthly mortgage payment with competitive FHA rates and FHA MIP using our FHA calculator.
 The FHA home loan program provides mortgage options for first-time home buyers who do not have a large down-payment or long credit-histories.
 For more information, visit the FHA Loans page.

 Veterans Affairs (VA) loans are mortgages that are partially or completely backed by the U.S. Government and usually have lower mortgage rates than other types of loans.
 These loans are restricted to individuals that fulfill the requirements to receive a VA home loan Certificate of Eligibility (COE) .
 These loans do not require a minimum down payment unless the home price exceeds its market value, do not have a minimum credit score requirement, and a debt-to-income ratio of less than 41%.
 To check your monthly mortgage calculator with a VA funding fee use our VA loan calculator.
 For more information, visit the VA Loans page.